 And all of this is done because the Democrats know the numbers.

-They're far fewer rich people than there are poor people, and so they're just using a shotgun approached policies or stated policies designed to reach the most people and get votes.
+And so they're just using a shotgun approach policies or stated policies designed to reach the most people and get votes.

 But in terms of actually helping people, that's the last thing liberalism does.